Skip to main content

 About this publication

-The purpose of this publication is to explain penalties and interest assessed on returns due on or after January 1, 1994.
-If you need penalty or interest information for earlier liabilities, see the appropriate tax act.
+The purpose of this publication is to explain penalties and interest assessed by the Illinois Department of Revenue on returns due on or after January 1, 1994.
+If you need penalty or interest information for liabilities from earlier reporting periods, see the appropriate tax statute.
 The objectives of this publication are to

 • answer general questions about penalty and interest,